Wondertopes: Abstract

 \section{Abstract}

-Positive geometries were introduced by Arkani-Hamed--Bai--Lam as a method of computing scattering amplitudes in theoretical physics.
+Positive geometries were introduced by Arkani-Hamed--Bai--Lam in their study of scattering amplitudes in theoretical physics.
 We show that a positive geometry from a polytope admits a log resolution of singularities to another positive geometry.
 Our result states that the regions in a wonderful compactification of a hyperplane arrangement complement, which we call \emph{wondertopes}, are positive geometries.
-A familiar wondertope is the curvy associahedron which tiles the moduli space of pointed stable rational curves $\overline{M}_{0,n}$.
+A familiar wondertope is the curvy associahedron which tiles the moduli space of $n$-pointed stable rational curves $\overline{M}_{0,n}$.
 Thus our work generalizes the known positive geometry $\overline{M}_{0,n}$.